ivpusic/react-native-image-crop-picker/README.md

 #### Post-install steps

 ##### iOS
+- Drag and drop the ios/ImageCropPickerSDK folder to your xcode project.
+(Make sure Copy items if needed IS ticked)
 - Click on project General tab
   - Under `Deployment Info` set `Deployment Target` to `8.0`
   - Under `Embedded Binaries` click `+` and add `RSKImageCropper.framework` and `QBImagePicker.framework`